Piedras Negras Ruler C

-Piedras Negras Ruler C was a king of that Maya city-state.
-He was the fourth ruler of Piedras Negras, the successor of Turtle Tooth, who could be his father.
+Piedras Negras Ruler C was a king of the Maya city-state of Piedras Negras.
+He was the successor of Turtle Tooth, who could be his father.

 He is depicted on Panel 12.
 In the figural scene, Ruler C stands over three kneeling captives, one of whom is Knot-eye Jaguar I of Yaxchilan, who had captured a vassal of Turtle Tooth around 508.
 Another of the Panel 12 captives is from Santa Elena.

 His successor was K'inich Yo'nal Ahk I. It is unknown if he was a son of Ruler C.